-The allocation of sufficient discretionary capital to invest in the backlog of the Estate has been challenging for the HDdUHB given the limited funding available for all competing priorities i.e., medical equipment, information technology, service improvements etc. This situation will continue and we will be unable to deal appropriately with this risk without the necessary capital investment required.
+The allocation of sufficient discretionary capital to invest in the backlog of the Estate has been challenging for the HDdUHB given the limited funding available for all competing priorities i.e., Medical Equipment, Information Technology, Service Improvement etc. This results in many priorities for investment not being funded.
+The situation will continue until we are able to move away from an annual bidding type approach for Estate Investment, and work within a more strategic framework to manage this process.
+Until this is in place, we will be unable to make any real impact on the overall backlog within our Estate.

-A strategic approach is therefore essential if we are to make progress in this area.

-This strategic plan is now supported by the PBC we have developed.
-The progress of this PBC has previously been considered on a regular basis by the Capital, Estates and Information Management & Technology Sub-Committee (CEIMTS) and most recently on 5th June 2020.
+A strategic approach is, therefore, essential if we are to make progress in this area.
+This strategic approach is now supported by the PBC that has been developed.
+The progress of this PBC has previously been considered on a regular basis by the Capital, Estates and Information Management & Technology Sub-Committee (CEIMTSC) most recently on 5th June 2020.
+In addition, this PBC has been considered in detail at the People Planning and Performance Assurance Committee (PPPAC) on 29th October 2020.

-As part of the regular dialogue with WG the HDdUHB was asked to reconsider the original draft PBC and to align the strategic plan with the challenges presented by the AHMWW Programme.
-Following this direction by WG a paper was presented to CEIMTs to set out the approach to revising the PBC accordingly.
+The progression of this PBC has been developed in regular dialogue with WG.
+It was originally developed prior to the Health Board having clarity of the future direction of our HDdUHB in terms of Estate planning.
+As part of this regular dialogue with WG and in consideration of the emerging clarity with regards to the HDdUHB strategic direction, the HDdUHB was asked to reconsider the original draft PBC and to align the strategic plan with the future proposals set out by the AHMWW Programme.
+Following this direction by WG, a paper was presented to CEIMTSC to set out the approach to revising the PBC accordingly.
 The key elements of this modification were as follows:

-- To fully consider how this PBC is progressed, to ensure we have full alignment with discussion with WG around the AHMWW programme. - Place the future progression of this PBC within the programme delivery responsibilities of the AHMWW Team as this needs to be considered as one strategic vision of the HDdUHB. - To open dialogue with WG Capital Teams to ensure that they are appropriately briefed as to how the HDdUHB plan to progress this PBC.
+- To fully consider how this PBC is progressed, to ensure we have full alignment with discussion with WG around the AHMWW programme. - Place the future progression of this PBC within the programme delivery responsibilities of the AHMWW Team, as this needs to be considered as one strategic vision of the HDdUHB. - To open dialogue with WG Capital Teams to ensure that they are appropriately briefed as to how the HDdUHB plan to progress this PBC.

-This changed the approach significantly at both GGH and WGH.
-On these two sites the investment plan now developed is solely on the basis of Business Continuity of Services in a safe environment until the repurposing plans for these sites is delivered.
+This modified the approach significantly at both GGH and WGH.
+On these two sites, the investment plan proposed is solely on the basis of Business Continuity of Services in a safe environment until the repurposing plans for these sites is delivered.

-On this basis extensive work has been undertaken with Operational Teams to understand the key risks facing the Estate over this intervening period so that investment can be targeted at areas which could impact on the Business Continuity of our Clinical Functions.
+On this basis, extensive work has been undertaken with Operational Teams to understand the key risks facing the Estate over this intervening period so that investment can be targeted at areas which could impact on the Business Continuity of our Clinical Functions.